ggdot/GGDOT-data-hack/README.md

 # liverpool-hacknight-20180612
-Code for Liverpool GGDOT Hacknight 12 June 2016
+Code for Manchester GGDOT Hacknight 20 September 2018

 Before the hacknight, please download the NDNS data - if you haven't done this yet then please read the README_PREHACK file.